XInTheDark/raycast-g4f/README.md

 - 💪 Support for many providers & models (more info below!)
 - 💬 Chat command - interact with the AI in a conversation, and your chat history will be stored in the extension.
 - 🌐 Web search - let GPT search the web for the latest information (experimental feature).
+- 📄 File upload - you can upload image, video, audio and text files to the AI. (only available for Google Gemini, more to come!)
 - 🎨 Image generation capabilities - imagine anything, and make it reality with state-of-the-art models.
 - ✏️ Custom AI Commands - create your own commands with custom prompts!